rafiyad/SearchKeywordBasedOnDayAndSaveInExcel/README.md

 Before you start, make sure you have the following installed:

+- You have to give your file location
 - JDK 11 or later
 - Apache Maven
 - A web browser (e.g., Chrome, Firefox) and the corresponding WebDriver (e.g., `chromedriver`, `geckodriver`)